mbwilliamson/linux-notes/README.md

 ## Visual Studio Code
 For whatever reason, the menu animation is laggy in this Electron.js app.
 Add the --disable-gpu flag to disable hardware acceleration.

+## Vagrant
+~/vagrant/php7-app/.vagrant/machines/default/virtualbox/private_key should contain the contents of private_key in repo.